Local History & Genealogy

 The library's Houghton Historical Room is available for research whenever the library is open.
-All books are cataloged in the MVLC catalog.
-A card file of Littleton vital records taken from Town Reports is available.
+All books are cataloged in the online catalog.
+A card file of Littleton vital records taken from Town Reports is also available.

 The library has a collection of Littleton Town Reports, including copies that you may borrow.
-We also have historical works on Littleton and other Massachusetts towns.
+The library also has historical works on Littleton and other Massachusetts towns.
 Search our catalog for "Littleton History Massachusetts".
-Some of the books may only be used in the Houghton Historical Room.
+Many of our historical/genealogical resources may be used only in the Houghton Historical Room.

-The Littleton Independent, a weekly newspaper, is available on microfilm for 1968 to date.
-A CD of The Turner Public Spirit, an Ayer-based newspaper, for 1908 to 1921 may be used on library computers.
+The Littleton Independent, a weekly newspaper, is available on microfilm from 1968 to the present.
+A CD-ROM of The Turner Public Spirit, an Ayer-based newspaper from 1908 to 1921 may be used on library computers.

 For documentation on Littleton homes look for The Survey of Historic Resources for 1997-1998 and a similarly titled work covering the 2003 -2005 survey.